2010-07-20

 3. 簡易帰化 {kan'i kika} (simplified naturalization)

-For 99%‡ of the people, this is the path you take if you're married to a Japanese citizen for more than one year.
+For 99%‡ of the people, this is the path you take if you're married to a Japanese national for more than three years (regardless of whether those years were spent in residing in Japan).
 The five year residency requirement drops to three years.
-If you're married for more than three years, then the residency requirement drops to ONE year.
-This is actually very similar to the residency requirements for those applying for 永住者 {eijūsha} (permanent resident) status who are married to Japanese (three years of marriage and one year of residency), but not the same.
+If you're married for longer than that, then the residency requirement can drop to one year.
+This is actually very similar to the residency requirements for those applying for 永住者 {eijūsha} (permanent resident) status who are married to Japanese (three years of marriage and one year of residency).

 The "simplified" means that one or more of the six requirements for naturalization have been made easier.